 The East Side is known for being the newer side of the region.
-It’s sprinkled with multi-million dollar homes, European-style town squares, and has some pretty dreamy landscapes.
+It’s sprinkled with European-style town squares, and some pretty dreamy landscapes.
 If you’re a person who loves a view, on the East Side, you’ve got ‘em.
 You can overlook the city on Mount Adams, view the reflection pool in Eden Park, or literally look into outer space from the Observatory in between Mt.
 Lookout and Hyde Park.
 The East Side also attracts an active lifestyle due to all the parks, the Little Miami River, and the bike trail.
 Whether you decide to move here or somewhere else, it’s full of spots you’ll most definitely want to check out.

 Life on the East Side of Cincinnati